-Reading Comprehension passages of MBA entrance exams play a huge role while aiming at high scores.
+Reading Comprehension passages in exam play a huge role while aiming at high scores.
 You need to focus on improving your question-solving skills.

 This section generally constitutes the highest weightage from 20% to 70% in all the entrance exams for MBA, including CAT, XAT, SNAP, NMAT, IIFT, CMAT, MH CET, MAT, ATMA among others.
 The questions may be of MCQ type or non-MCQ type.
 They may or may not carry a penalty of negative marking.

 While the reading comprehension passages are mostly followed by indirect questions in the CAT exam for MBA, other exams place direct questions, the answers to which can be directly inferred from the contents of the passages.